ourselves + others: african feminist re-CREATIONS at SOAS

 Embracing nego-feminism’s strategies for representing African artists, resisting right-wing politics, and challenging monolithic views of Africa, ourselves + others is at once a timely intervention into the current political moment, an embodied exploration of critical theory, and a distinctive and decidedly contemporary new addition to London’s African festival scene.

 Members of a new creative class, young African and Caribbean creatives from SOAS and beyond are obeying their artistic urges and crafting innovative forums for culture, film, music, and more.
 Both a fair and exhibition, Creative Market will present conceptual installations by London’s black and African platforms.
 Experience the brands you follow on social media in 4D, chat about making space for black and African culture, and find inspiration for your own creative route.
-Featuring special guest Roundtable Journal.
+Featuring special guest Roundtable Journal, Clapback Zine, Out the Box, and Books and Rhymes.

 Afternoon tea and practical exploration of black and African feminisms fueled by Awino Okech, SOAS Centre for Gender Studies and Minna Salami, Founder, MsAfropolitan